JAC-CS-Game-Programming-F25/project-muhammad/README.md

 The game architecture uses a state machine pattern for both player and ghost entities, allowing for smooth transitions between different behaviors.
 The player can be in one of five states: Idle, Walking, Running, Planting, or Dead.
 The ghost operates through three states: Hidden, Materializing, and Attacking.
 The game implements a hybrid collision system that uses tile-based collision for wall detection (similar to Pokemon-style games) and hitbox-based collision for entity interactions (similar to Zelda-style games).

 The map system is built with a three-layer architecture: a bottom layer for floor graphics, a collision layer for wall detection, and a top layer for decorative elements.
 Rooms are organized hierarchically within buildings and floors, with each room containing metadata such as building name, floor number, room name, 360° image, and description.
-The game uses a Factory pattern to create entities and objects, and a RoomManager to load room data from JSON configuration files.
+The game uses a RoomManager to load room data from JSON configuration files, with entities created directly by the PlayState

 Players progress through up to five rounds, with each round ending in either a RoundEnd state (for successful completion) or GameOver state (for failure).
 The game tracks high scores using a ScoreManager that persists data to LocalStorage.